Glasgow: Media

 There has been a considerable number of films made about Glasgow or in Glasgow.
 Both BBC Scotland and STV have their headquarters in Glasgow.
 Television programs filmed in Glasgow include Rab C. Nesbitt, Taggart, Tutti Frutti, High Times, River City, City Lights, Chewin' the Fat, Still Game, Limmy's Show and Lovesick.
 Most recently, the long-running series Question Time and the early-evening quiz programme Eggheads moved its production base to the city.
 Most National Lottery game shows are also filmed in Glasgow.
 Children's game show Copycats is filmed there, and the Irish/UK programme Mrs. Brown's Boys is filmed at BBC Scotland.

 The Scottish press publishes various newspapers in the city such as The Evening Times, The Herald, The Sunday Herald, the Sunday Mail and the Daily Record.
 Scottish editions of Trinity Mirror and News International titles are printed in the city.
 STV Group is a Glasgow-based media conglomerate with interests in television, and publishing advertising.
 STV Group owns and operates both Scottish ITV franchises (Central Scotland and Grampian), both branded STV.

-Glasgow also had its own television channel, STV Glasgow, which launched in June 2014, which also shows some of Glasgow's own programs filmed at the STV headquarters in Glasgow.
+Glasgow had its own television channel, STV Glasgow, which launched in June 2014, which also shows some of Glasgow's own programs filmed at the STV headquarters in Glasgow.
 Shows included The Riverside Show, Scottish Kitchen, City Safari, Football Show and Live at Five.
 STV Glasgow merged with STV Edinburgh to form STV2 in April 2017 which eventually closed in June 2018.

 Various radio stations are also located in Glasgow.
 BBC Radio Scotland, the national radio broadcaster for Scotland, is located in the BBC's Glasgow headquarters alongside its Gaelic-language sister station, which is also based in Stornoway.
 Bauer Radio owns the principal commercial radio stations in Glasgow: Clyde 1 and Greatest Hits Radio Glasgow & The West, which can reach more than 2.3 million listeners.
-In 2004, STV Group plc (then known as SMG plc) sold its 27.8% stake in Scottish Radio Holdings to the broadcasting group EMAP for £90.5 million.
+In 2004, STV Group plc, then known as SMG plc, sold its 27.8% stake in Scottish Radio Holdings to the broadcasting group EMAP for £90.5 million.

 Other stations broadcasting from Glasgow include Smooth Scotland, Heart Scotland, which are owned by Global.
 Global Radio's Central Scotland radio station Capital Scotland also broadcasts from studios in Glasgow.
 Nation Radio Scotland, owned by Nation Broadcasting, also broadcasts from the city.
 The city has a strong community radio sector, including Celtic Music Radio, Subcity Radio, Radio Magnetic, Sunny Govan Radio, AWAZ FM and Insight Radio.